Lhenazi is written with a syllabic script, which suits the language well because it mostly only allows consonant-vowel pairs in words anyway.

 An exception to the diphthong rule is when they are paired with a consonant cluster.
 In that case, the cluster ligature is written with the first vowel of the diphthong, then the second vowel is written separately:

-to play
+- threote to play

 Every noun belongs to one of four noun classes.
 A special noun class character is added to the end of every word.
 Because all noun classes except class IV end with a suffix unique to that noun class, the special class character stands for that sound, rather than the regular character for that sound.

-- Noun Class I: kesadh
+- Noun Class I: kesath

 day

-but no word-final dh is written:
+- ends with -th, but no word-final th is written:

 - Noun Class II: sazi